Portfolio of Martijn Schrage

 traceLifecycle HOC traces a component and causes its lifecycle methods to show up in an animated log.
 A StackBlitz playground is available to experiment with new (and old) lifecycle methods.

 Update: React-lifecycle-visualizer has made the list of amazing React open-source tools of 2018 by Mybridge, was chosen tool of the year 2018 by the React Status blog, and was listed number 5 in this list of 22 miraculous tools for React developers in 2019!

 For the consultancy agency Veranderkracht, I built a review website for interim professionals.
-The website was built from scratch using the MEAN stack with TypeScript for the server.
+The website was initially built using a MEAN stack with TypeScript only for the server, but in a subsequent project the Angular front-end has been rewritten to React/Redux and TypeScript.
 Though still a prototype, the site features permission-based authentication, autonomous user registration with e-mail verification, paginated search, and a responsive design.
 The implementation of the RESTful api makes heavy use of Bluebird promises, and Mongoose for typed MongoDB queries.

 List-edit is a package for the Atom editor that I wrote in CoffeeScript.
 For more information and a live demo, see the List-edit page on this site.

 The Cercando project was a cooperation between the Natural History Museum Rotterdam, Rijksuniversiteit Groningen, and several companies.
 The goal of the project was to use real-time RFID positioning to gather information on how museum visitors move through an exhibition, as well as provide interaction with the exhibition through lighting, sound, and information terminals.
 I was hired to figure out how to determine the position of a visitor carrying an RFID tag from the strength of the antenna signals and build the software to compute, record and visualize these positions.